Zoid01-c/Tivon-Real-Time-ASL-Recognition-Platform/README.md

 * **Custom Deep Learning Model:** To classify ASL signs
 * **Flask Backend & WebSockets:** For real-time communication
 * **Frontend:** Interactive HTML, CSS, and JavaScript interface

-All recognition happens **locally** for maximum privacy.
+⚠️ Note: The ASL model is not included in this repository.
+You must provide your own trained model All recognition happens **locally** for maximum privacy.

 ---